 You see, a team of IBM physicists have managed to forge a new type of molecule, named “triangulene”, that chemistry researchers have been long hoping to synthesize themselves.
 This suggests that physical processes can be used to make molecules that are essentially impossible to make any other way.

 This particular molecule is, unsurprisingly, triangular shaped.
-Triangular-shaped molecules are fairly rare due to a phenomenon known as “ring strain.”
-The tight angles of their molecular bonds mean that they are unstable and highly reactive, and don’t last long in a wide range of environments.
+Certain triangular-shaped molecules are fairly rare due to a phenomenon known as “ring strain.”
+The tight angles of their molecular bonds mean that they are often highly reactive, and don’t last long in a wide range of environments. in this case, though, the molecule has a pesky pair of unpaired electrons that make it highly unstable.

 Triangulene has been hypothesized to exist by chemistry acolytes for several years now, as a single-atom layer of carbon with the triangular shape being formed from smaller hexagon forms – but no conventional chemical process seemed to be able to create a stable version of it.